George W. Hotchkiss: Forty-niner

+Entrepreneur in lumber

-Hotchkiss in his own 1898 book History of lumber and of the forest industry of Northwest gives a autobiographical account of his life in the 1850s.
+Hotchkiss in his own 1898 book History of the Lumber and Forest Industry of the Northwest gives a autobiographical account of his life in the 1850s.
 He explains that he returned to Connecticut late in 1850 with just 25 cents in his pocket.
 He was hoping to return to California, funded from the profits of an investment in a dam on the American River.
 The investment did not pay out and in early 1851 he went to Port Dover, Ontario, Canada, where he joined his brother-in-law Henry Wheeler as a lumber dealer serving the Albany, New York, market.
 He purchased Wheeler's business at Albany in 1855 and added grain commodities as a marketing product.
-He continued operating the business until 1862 when merchants of the United States were compelled to stop their Canadian operations due to the events of the American Civil War.
+He continued operating the business until 1862 when merchants of the United States were forced to halt any Canadian operations due to the ongoing American Civil War.

 Hotchkiss then went to Buffalo, New York, for a short break from business.
-He then took a job as the manager for a Buffalo-based company that had the first barge line on the Great Lakes that operated to Saginaw, Michigan.
+He then took a job as the manager for a Buffalo-based company that had a barge line on the Great Lakes that operated to Saginaw, Michigan.
+The firm out of Buffalo was Noyes & Reed, which had three rebuilt steamboats in its fleet of barges, which were used for hauling large quantities of lumber.
 Hotchkiss moved to nearby Bay City, Michigan, in late 1862.

-The firm out of Buffalo was Noyes & Reed, which had three rebuilt steamboats in its fleet of barges, which were used for hauling large quantities of lumber.
-Railroad lines were soon built on the south side of Lake Erie.
-They took all of the lumber traffic and barges were no longer needed.
-In late 1863, Hotchkiss joined with Andrew H. Hunter to form Hunter & Hotchkiss, a lumber dealer.
-Their successful business was joined by William Mercer and became Hunter, Hotchkiss, and Company, which towed log booms from Tobico Bay and the Rifle River to Bay City to turn into lumber.
+Railroad lines were soon built on the south side of Lake Erie; they took all of the lumber traffic and barges were no longer needed.
+In late 1863, Hotchkiss joined with Andrew H. Hunter to form Hunter & Hotchkiss, a lumber dealer (the firm later changed names a couple of times).
+Their successful business towed log booms from Tobico Bay and the Rifle River to Bay City to turn into lumber.
 While living in Bay City, Hotchkiss was an alderman and town supervisor.
-In 1866, Hotchkiss & Mercer contracted to build a 17 mile plank road from Bay City to Midland, Michigan.
+In 1866, Hotchkiss's company contracted to build a 17 mile plank road from Bay City to Midland, Michigan.
 They built a sawmill in the town of Williams, Michigan, about halfway between the two cities.
 The loss of two rafts of logs on Saginaw Bay and bad weather caused the company to go bankrupt.
 Hotchkiss then established a sawmill and surrounding village in northern Michigan, but it was subsequently destroyed by a fire in 1874.